 Colonial Williamsburg Teacher Institute

 While at Colonial Williamsburg -- the world’s largest living history museum -- Oklahoma teachers meet character interpreters of 18th-century people and are immersed in early American history through hands-on activities and reenactments of historic events.
-Participants visit nearby Jamestown, the site of the first permanent English colony in America, and visit the Yorktown battlefields where the Continental Army forced the British to surrender.
-They will also meet daily with a peer facilitator to discuss interactive teaching techniques and develop creative lesson plans based on their experiences.
+Teachers also meet daily with a peer facilitator to discuss interactive teaching techniques and develop creative lesson plans based on their experiences.
 Participants are required to share materials, skills and experiences with fellow teachers through two workshops upon their return from the institute.

 The fifth-grade teacher institute program is designed for fifth-grade social studies/history teachers and resource teachers, such as librarians or gifted/talented teachers, who plan to teach U.S. history in their schools.
 The middle-school program is open only to eighth-grade classroom teachers who teach U.S. history as part of their social studies curriculum.
 The fellowships are available to public and private school teachers and cover all program activities, airfare, lodging and most meals.
 Each teacher will also receive a $300 stipend for classroom materials.